Should you end your relationship just because it feels old? How about you look for reasons why you shouldn’t end your relationship?

 Here Are 10 Signs That You Shouldn’t End Your Relationship

-1) Presence of great sexual chemistry.
+1) Presence of great physical chemistry.

 You can be indeed very lucky to have an innovative partner that arouses amazing chemistry between you two.
 You should be able to keep things interesting between your partner and you.
 This takes mutual effort and consideration.